se-research/OpenDaVINCI/README.md

 To explore the features of OpenDaVINCI and to use it in your own projects, we provide pre-compiled packages in .deb and .rpm format for x86, x86_64, and armfh.

+### Using our Docker images

+We also provide pre-built Docker images for x86_64 and armhf:

+* Ubuntu/x86_64: docker pull seresearch/opendavinci-ubuntu-amd64

+* Ubuntu/armhf: docker pull seresearch/opendavinci-ubuntu-armhf

-### Adding OpenDaVINCI to your Ubuntu Linux distribution:
+### Adding OpenDaVINCI to your Ubuntu Linux distribution

 To explore the features of OpenDaVINCI and to use it in your own projects, you can add our .deb repository.
 We provide packages for x86, x86_64, and armfh.